rancher/elemental/docs/quickstart.md

 </Tabs>

-Note: Much but not all of the configuration provided in a `MachineRegistration` will be read at installation time instead of baked into the installation media.
-This means that many changes will not require using a new ISO.

 ## Boot your nodes
 You can now boot your nodes with this newly created ISO, and they will:

- - Register with the registrationURL given and create a per-machine `MachineInventory`
+ - Register with the registrationURL given and create a per-machine `MachineInventory` using the TPM hash as the unique identifier
  - Install Elemental Teal to the given device
- - Shutdown
- - Call home to your Rancher and wait
+ - Shutdown or Reboot (depending on which option is selected in the `MachineRegistration`)

-After a few minutes you will see your nodes show up in the `MachineInventory` list.
+When it calls home, you will see your nodes show up in the `MachineInventory` list.
 To watch this happen, you can run:
 ```
 kubectl get machineinventory -n fleet-default -w
 ```

+Once the machine is booted again, it will call home to Rancher and wait for further instructions.

 ## Build a Cluster